Irritable Bowel Syndrome

 A. Irritable bowel syndrome (IBS) is responsible for about 50% of gastro-intestinal complaints and 20-50% of referrals to gastroenterology clinics.
 It mainly affects adults.
-Evidence shows IBS can be caused by allergies, so I'd start with an allergy test to identify food intolerances (see more information on this website under the about section).
+Evidence shows IBS can be caused by allergies, so I'd start with an allergy test to identify food intolerances Allergy test

-Digestive Relief Herbal Formula (available on this website) is rich in the herb chamomile, which relaxes the gut wall, relieves trapped wind and alleviates anxiety – also an aggravating factor for IBS.
-The formula also contains the herbs globe artichoke and ginger, which enhance movemement of the digestive tract and reduce intestinal cramps.
+Digest Ease is our herbal formulation with chamomile, to relax the gut wall, relieves trapped wind and alleviates stress – also an aggravating factor for IBS.
+The formula also contains the herbs globe artichoke and ginger, which enhance movement of the digestive tract and reduce intestinal cramps.